shorane/System_Design_ATM/README.md

 Session flow: Insert Card => Enter PIN number => Select Account => See Balance/Deposit/Withdraw

-## Running the project
+## Running the project using gcc compiler
 The code compiles under gcc 4.8.4 with optimization level 1.
+Set the terminal/command prompt to the src directory if the folder.
 Enter below command to compile the code:
 ```
 	g++ -std=c++11 -O1 driver.cpp -o main
 ```